jweir/stopwatch/README.md

 # stopwatch

-Stopwatch is a very simple command line stopwatch.
-It allows tracking many different labeled timers.
-The stopwatches are stored in your home directory as `.stopwatch.json`.
+Stopwatch is a command line tool to track the start and duration of named timers.
+The data is stored in your home directory as `.stopwatch.json`.

 ![](stopwatch.gif)